At a glance: The top things to do on the Tugela Falls Hike (ranked)

 The second ladder is a tad shorter and a dash less steep.
 By this point, everyone feels like they’ve just climbed Everest and feel they can probably handle anything, so the second ladder is easy peasy compared to the first one.
 Overall, you should be up both ladders within 15 minutes or so.

-Once you finish climbing up the chain ladders, you’ll get to see the epic view and, in about 20 minutes, Tugela Falls!
+Once you finish climbing up, you’ll get to see the epic view and, in about 20 minutes, Tugela Falls!

 Once you’re up, the grand prize is near—the summit of the Drakensberg Amphitheatre, and a view that’ll blow your socks off.
 So, what's it gonna be?
 Daredevil mode or taking the scenic, yet strenuous route?

-And then... the top section of Tugela Fall.
+And then... the highest point of Tugela Fall.
 Nice and flat

-In about 20 minutes after your heroic ascent of the chain ladders on the Amphitheatre, you're finally at the top of the world, and Tugela Falls is calling your name.
+In about 20 minutes after your heroic ascent of the chain ladders on the Amphitheatre, you're finally at the top of the world, and one of the most impressive cliff faces is calling your name.
 It’s all a flat walk up here, so you can start patting yourself on your back, because you’ve done it.
-Just follow the river and you’ll find the falls (if you time your trip wrong—see below for best months—and there is no river due to dryness, you’ll need to improvise a bit).
+Just follow the Tugela river, and you’ll find the falls (if you time your trip wrong—see below for best months—and there is no river due to dryness, you’ll need to improvise a bit).

 Once on top, the magnificent views will recharge your energy, and then you take the same path down again (or take the gully if you wish)